Updated April 2026

 Vehicle Condition

 The vehicle must be in good mechanical condition at the policy start date.
 Pre-existing faults and known issues are excluded.
-Some providers require a mechanical inspection before cover begins.
+Some providers require a roadworthy inspection before cover begins.

 🌏